ankitects/anki-changes/src/known-issues.md

 ## Interface speed

-Even if you enable hardware acceleration as mentioned above, you may find Anki takes longer to start and show new windows - especially if your computer is not the fastest.
+Even if you enable hardware acceleration as mentioned above, you may find Anki takes longer to start and show new windows than Anki 2.0.x - especially if your computer is not the fastest.
 This is caused by the use of a newer web toolkit, which brings new features and security improvements, but is unfortunately more resource intensive.
 The web toolkit older Anki versions use has been abandoned at this point, so it is no longer an option for future releases.

 ## Blank screens and eGPUs on Macs

-If you experience blank screens when using an external graphics card on a Mac, You can either use the -alternate version from the download site, or ctrl+click on the Anki app, click "Get Info", and enable the "prefer eGPU" option.
+If you experience blank screens when using an external graphics card on a Mac, You can ctrl+click on the Anki app, click "Get Info", and enable the "prefer eGPU" option.

 When switching between monitors of different resolutions, you may also run into problems that can be [worked around](https://forums.ankiweb.net/t/mac-known-issues-wording-suggestion/7331).

-## Shortcuts

-The undo shortcut is different in the alternate version due to an issue with the toolkit.
-You can discover the alternate shortcut by looking at the Edit menu of the main screen.

-On macOS, the alternate build does not support some shortcuts like cmd+left/right when editing cards.
-Fn+left/right does work instead.
-You can also use a third party tool like BetterTouchTool or Karabiner to intercept the cmd+left/right keystroke when you type it into Anki, and have it automatically be rewritten to use the function key instead.

 ## Copy & paste problems on Windows